-Testing embryos for an aneuploidy (a loss or a duplication of an entire chromosome) or for the genotype of a single mutation (in the context of severe Mendelian disorders) has been possible for over 25 years, and is known as preimplantation genetic diagnosis (PGD).
-Genetically testing embryos for complex traits (e.g., height, weight, blood pressure) became possible due to two recent developments.
+Testing embryos for an aneuploidy (a loss or a duplication of an entire chromosome) or for the genotype of a single mutation (in the context of severe Mendelian disorders) has been possible for over two decades, and is known as preimplantation genetic diagnosis (PGD).
+Testing embryos for complex traits (e.g., height, weight, blood pressure) became possible due to two recent developments.

 - It is now relatively easy and affordable to generate accurate genome-wide data from single cells of IVF embryos (e.g., our recent paper or other papers such as (1, 2, 3, 4, 5)).

 - The genome sequence of an individual can be used to compute a “polygenic score”, and these scores were shown to predict, with increasing accuracy, traits such as height or intelligence.

 Thus, prospective parents who are interested in “improving” the height or IQ of their future children can generate embryos by IVF, genotype them, and implant only the top-scoring embryo.
 Companies are already starting to offer related tests (1, 2; see also below).
 We call this procedure “embryo screening for polygenic traits”.